ThaiDuongVu/Solar/README.md

 **Solar** supports 64-bit Windows applications (for now).

 **Solar** is an education project for learning purposes, feel free to use it in personal and commercial projects, just keep in mind that support is minimal.

 ---

+### Features

+##### Current features:
+- Window Management.
+- Cursor Management.
+- Custom Math Library.
+- Mouse Input Handling.
+- Keyboard Input Handling.
+- Gamepad Input Handling.
+- Basic Shapes Rendering.
+- Text Rendering.

+##### Planned features:
+- Sprite Rendering.
+- Audio Playing.

+---

+### Tutorials and Documentation

+You can refer to the [wiki page](https://github.com/ThaiDuongVu/Solar/wiki) for an in-depth guide to Solar.

+Check out [PongSolar](https://github.com/ThaiDuongVu/PongSolar), a Pong game made with Solar for some sample code.

+---

+### Contributing

+**Solar** is completely open to community contribution.
+Any effort to help expand the scope and capability of the framework is greatly appreciated 🤗.

+---